CurveDocs/curve-resources/docs/crvusd/loan-details.md

 ## **Liquidation**

-In soft liquidation, the collateral within a band is at risk of being converted into crvUSD.
+In soft-liquidation, the collateral within a band is at risk of being converted into crvUSD.
 If the price goes back, it will be rehypothecated into collateral, although it will likely be lower than the initial amount.
-While in soft liquidation mode, users cannot modify their collateral.
+While in soft-liquidation mode, users cannot modify their collateral.
 The only options available are to either partially or fully repay the debt or opt to self-liquidate the position.

 If a borrower's health continues to decline, they may face a 'hard liquidation', functioning more like a standard liquidation process, resulting in the erasement of their position.